 My second reason for being excited about Brew Dog’s new venture in Cardiff, is that it points to the emergence of a Craft Beer quarter in Cardiff city centre.
 The trendy new Tiny Rebel bar, is based just around the corner from the proposed new Brew Dog venue, and is always busy.
 Just opposite, The City Arms is continuing its commitment to high quality, interesting and delicious ales and is regularly recognised by CAMRA for it’s authenticity.
 On Westgate Street, Zero Degrees is still quenching the thirsts of the millennium stadium match-day crowds with it’s range of beers made with no preservatives, no additives, no pasteurising, and no filtering.
 Finally, just outside the city centre, Pipes Brewery in Pontcanna are making waves with their living, non-chemically tampered beers which are produced in tiny batches at their artisan brewery.
 You can view a list of their stockists in Cardiff here.

 In London, I’m constantly surrounded by micro-cultures and foodie trends which result in a sudden boom of relevant bars and restaurants – honestly, you can hardly move for gourmet burger restaurants at the moment.
 This is all very well and good for this trendy capital, but to see it in my home city of Cardiff – especially when it’s embracing something as close to my heart as good beer is – is really special.

 Now if you’ll excuse me, I’m off for a pint.

 Update!
-Since this post is now three years old, these more recent posts may now be of more interest:
+Since this post is now four years old, these more recent ones may be of more interest: